download

 The little one already drives, reports his father.
 He has an electric model of the Ferrari Enzo, a gift from President Montezemolo.

-"For now he can only swerve to the left, but he will improve".
+"For now he can only turn left, but he will improve".

 Meanwhile, in the drivers' market, Giancarlo Fisichella's position is finally moving.
 Intrigued by the slowness of Jordan, the Italian driver dreams of a top team.
-The chink could even open at Williams-Bmw: Juan Montoya has signed with McLaren from 2005 and negotiations are open to bring forward the transfer to next year.
-The chances are good, because it is difficult for a team to retain a driver who has made a deal with the competition.
-Montoya would replace Coulthard, leaving his Williams seat vacant.
-Alternatively, Fisichella would end up at Sauber, while Jordan (which will almost certainly mount Mercedes engines in 2004) would bet on Heidfeld and Wurz.
+The opportunity could even open at Williams-Bmw: Juan Pablo Montoya has signed with McLaren from 2005 and negotiations are open to bring forward the transfer to next year.
+The chances are good, because it is difficult for a team to retain a driver who has made a deal with the competitors.
+Montoya would replace Coulthard, leaving his seat at Williams vacant.
+Alternatively, Fisichella would end up at Sauber, while Jordan (which will almost certainly fit Mercedes engines in 2004) would bet on Heidfeld and Wurz.
 The position of the other Italian driver in the Renault seat is stable: Jarno Trulli will continue to team up with Fernando Alonso.
-Friday 1 August 2003 sees the start of practice for the German Grand Prix, and the topic of debate is the second gap between Rubens Barrichello and Michael Schumacher.
+Friday, August 1, 2003 sees the start of practice for the German Grand Prix, and the topic of debate is the second gap between Rubens Barrichello and Michael Schumacher.
 Ferrari have never failed pre-qualifying, with the exception of Magny-Cours where it was the alternating rain and sun that decided the classification.

 "The Bridgestone tyres have a consistent performance, but lack single lap performance".